Public History Alumni

 He also made a short video documentary, "For the People," for an exhibit UMass students created on the Skinner Coffee House at Holyoke's Wisteriahurst Museum (for the on-line version, see www.ci.holyoke.ma.us/Skinner/eindex.html).

 A fieldwork assignment in the Introduction to Public History class led to an ongoing relationship with the Valley Women's History Collaborative and after the program, Cline continued his oral history work with the VWHC, documenting reproductive rights history in the Pioneer Valley.
 He is the author of Creating Choice: A Community Responds to the Need for Abortion and Birth Controla collected work of edited oral histories based on that work, from the Palgrave Studies in Oral History series, published by Palgrave MacMillan (St. Martin's) in September 2005.
 David was awarded the National Council on Public History's HRA New Professional Award in 2004.
-After leaving Amherst, David completed his doctorate at UNC-Chapel Hill.
-Previously, he was Professor of Public History at Virginia Tech.
-As of 2017, He is
+After leaving Amherst, David completed his doctorate at UNC-Chapel Hill, where he was Associate Director of the Southern Oral History Program.
+He later became Professor of Public History at Virginia Tech.
+In 2017, David joined the faculty of San Diego State University.

 While at UMass I pursued study in collections management and museum interpretation with a focus on the history of New York City.
 I chose UMass-Amherst for the unique blend of academic and practical training as well as the unrivalled community of scholars and museum professionals that is the Five College Public History Program.
 Under the tutelage of professors from each of the Five Colleges, I had the opportunity to apply the theoretical lessons of the classroom in a variety of settings including the design of a historic markers program for Smith College.
 I interned at the New-York Historical Society in New York City helping develop institutional policy for the collections management department, and worked as a research assistant for Professor Max Page on an exhibition entitled "Destroying New York: An Exhibition of Premonitions, Fantasies, and Realities" planned for the New-York Historical Society in 2004.
 After graduation, I accepted a position in the research department of the Lower East Side Tenement Museum, one of New York City's leading museums.

 I graduated from the University of Virginia in 1998 before enrolling in the history program at the University of Massachusetts Amherst.
 While there I worked with faculty at the UMass Amherst, Smith College, and Amherst College, and had internships with the National Park Service, where I helped write a new Historic Resource Study for Lindenwald, President Martin Van Buren's retirement estate in NY, as well with the University of Massachusetts Press.
-After graduating I entered the publishing industry and have worked at Macmillan Publishers in NYC and Quayside Publishing in Minneapolis, where I am currently the Editorial Director at Zenith Press, an imprint focused on history, military history, and aviation.
+After graduating I entered the publishing industry and have worked at Macmillan Publishers in NYC, Quayside Publishing in Minneapolis, and Zenith Press, an imprint focused on history, military history, and aviation.
+I am currently Group Publisher - Minneapolis Imprints at The Quarto Group and manage the editorial, production, and design departments.

 While working on my M.A. in history and certificate in public history at UMass, I was involved in a number of projects -- as an oral history interviewer/researcher for the Valley Women's History Collaborative, as an intern at Pocumtuck Valley Memorial Association working on both their American Centuries website and their Teaching American History program, and as the coordinator for the UMass History Department's History Institute.
 After graduation, I spent four years in New York City coordinating education programs and Teaching American History partnerships at the Brooklyn Historical Society and then the City University of New York's Gotham Center, dabbling in a few other education-related projects along the way.
 I currently live in Minneapolis, where I am a freelance writer and editor for educational publishing and media (and do a little creative writing, as well).